 - Standard Micro USB connector RC Cable

 - 1 x Gimbal Protector

 With the DJI Mavic Air 2 Combo, you will also receive the following in addition to the above;

 - ND Filters Set (ND 16 / 64 / 256)

 You can find information on the Mavic Air 2 specifications and FAQs here.

 DJI Mavic Air 2 Video Reviews

-I will leave you with three Mavic Air 2 review videos, which show you just how great this pocket sized drone is.
+I will leave you with a couple of Mavic Air 2 review videos, which show you just how great this pocket sized drone is.

 Here is another top Mavic Air 2 review with some terrific footage.